 My favourite by far has to be Ernest Digweed (why oh why don’t we have names like that anymore?) who left money to Jesus and gave him 100 years to turn up to claim it.
 To date, those staking their claims haven’t been able to provide suitable ID confirming they really are J himself.
 With 59 years still to go if anyone knows of the big man’s whereabouts give me a call.

-Whilst the above may be amusing it does raise the question about what a court might consider to be reasonable and whether a gift could be successfully challenged, not to mention the cost of litigation and the emotional stress of untangling odd bequests.
+Whilst the above may be amusing it does raise the question about what a court might consider being reasonable and whether a gift could be successfully challenged, not to mention the cost of litigation and the emotional stress of untangling odd bequests.

 If you have any funny Will stories you want to share, or maybe you want to run a request by me to see if it would work in your Will I’d love to hear from you.